NA-MIC/ProjectWeek/PW35_2021_Virtual/Projects/SlicerVR/README.md

 1. Add interactive Qt panel to VR scene [SlicerVR#43](https://github.com/KitwareMedical/SlicerVirtualReality/issues/43)
 1. Make use of the in-VR widget via laser pointer and VR-optimized widgets

+## Questions

+1. Will vtkOpenVR source stay in VTK?
+2. Will we create a repository that contains CMake to build VTKRenderingOpenVR as a downstream project (but source is still in VTK)?

 ## Approach and Plan

 <!-- Describe here HOW you would like to achieve the objectives stated above. -->